All Episodes

 And I'm sick of these phonies.

-I've they they're being exposed in ways that I never knew were possible, and I'm so happy it's happening.
+They're being exposed in ways that I never knew were possible.

-Because they don't really give a rip.
+I can't stand any of them because they don't really give a rip.

-You know what bothered?
+You know what bothers me?

 You know what my motivation to fix the country is about?

-I keep giving out n numbers.
+I keep giving out numbers.

-Real people in poverty, real people on food stamps, real people, one in five families, not one family member can get a freaking job because they've screwed this country up so bad.
+Those numbers are real people out of the labor force, real people in poverty, real people on food stamps, real people, one in five families, not one family member can get a freaking job because they've screwed this country up so bad.

 They're sold out.

-They lost touch, I'll say that.
+I'll say that.

-And sensitive people, men and women are very subject to that.
+And sensitive people, men and women, are very subject to that.

 But this is not arrogance.